Susquehanna in Susquehanna County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2019 by Susquehanna Community Development Association.

 Topics.
-This historical marker is listed in these topic lists: Native Americans • Waterways & Vessels.
+This historical marker is listed in these topic lists: Indigenous Peoples and Communities • Waterways & Vessels.

 Location.
 41° 56.752′ N, 75° 36.211′ W. Marker is in Susquehanna, Pennsylvania, in Susquehanna County.
-Marker is at the intersection of Franklin Avenue (Pennsylvania Route 92/171) and Main Street (Pennsylvania Route 171), on the right when traveling south on Franklin Avenue.
+It is at the intersection of Franklin Avenue (Pennsylvania Route 92/171) and Main Street ( Route 171), on the right when traveling south on Franklin Avenue.
 Marker is in the "Pocket Park," former location of the Post Office/Persons' building.
 Touch for map.
 Marker is in this post office area: Susquehanna PA 18847, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Agriculture (here, next to this marker); Railroad (a few steps from this marker); Bluestone Mining (a few steps from this marker); Community Veteran's Service Board (within shouting distance of this marker); Veterans Memorial (within shouting distance of this marker); War Memorial (within shouting distance of this marker); Commemorating 300th Birthday of Pennsylvania (about 300 feet away, measured in a direct line); Saint John the Evangelist Catholic Church (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Agriculture (here, next to this marker); Railroad (a few steps from this marker); Bluestone Mining (a few steps from this marker); Community Veteran's Service Board (within shouting distance of this marker); Veterans Memorial (within shouting distance of this marker); War Memorial (within shouting distance of this marker); Commemorating 300th Birthday of Pennsylvania (about 300 feet away, measured in a direct line); Saint John the Evangelist Catholic Church (approx. 0.2 miles away).
 Touch for a list and map of all markers in Susquehanna.

 Also see . . .